ABOUT ELIZABETH WATERMAN

 Photographer Elizabeth Waterman

-Her book Moneygame (XYZ Books, 2021) documents the lives of exotic dancers across five U.S. cities and has been exhibited in the United States and Europe.
-Her book Candyland (Unicorn Publishing, 2024) features vivid, color-splashed outdoor portraits of female adult film actors photographed during the pandemic.
+Her books include Moneygame (XYZ Books, 2021), a study of exotic dancers across five U.S. cities, and Candyland (Unicorn Publishing, 2024), a series of outdoor portraits of female adult film actors.

 EXHIBITIONS